-System maps, when developed in co-creation, can also deliver significant advantages for working groups’ decision-making processes, stakeholder involvement, and higher management decision-making.
-Maps can be created quickly, as an exploration exercise, or be part of a comprehensive research, analysis, and strategy trajectory.
-Maps can also be used as a communication device between stakeholders or designed for the public.
+When developed in co-creation sessions, system maps also deliver significant advantages for the groups’ decision-making processes, stakeholder involvement, and higher management decision-making.
+Maps can be created quickly, as an exploration exercise, or be part of comprehensive research, analysis, and strategy trajectory, and can be used as a communication device between stakeholders and the wider public.

-Except uses a wide variety of methods and tools to develop the right system map for the task at hand.
+Except utilizes a wide variety of methods and tools to develop the right system map for the task at hand.
 Here are some examples:

 For business and industry

-System analysis is essential for determining long term strategies for any organization.
-System maps assist in this process to give insight in where the largest costs and impacts of your products and services lie.
-As such, the maps give strategic oversight of entire organizations and supply chains at a glance.
+System analysis and mapping are essential for determining long-term strategies for any organization.
+They assist in giving insight into where the highest costs and impacts of your products and services lie and, therefore, provide detailed insight across entire organizations and supply chains.
 They form the basis for smart strategies such as industrial symbiosis, co-generation, and supply chain optimization.

-With a system map, you can also work with a team as well as stakeholders and partners to further the understanding of your industry and find key leverage points for improvement.
-They allow you to find key strategic leverage, by yourself or with a group.
-Also, rather than wading through thick reports, one single image can provide detailed insight in a short timespan, helping communication and knowledge transfer and allows you to quickly recognize critical and strategic leverage points.
+With a system map, you can also work quickly across teams, stakeholders, and partners to further the understanding of your industry and find key leverage points for improvement.
+Rather than wading through thick reports and solitary figures, a single map can provide detailed insight in a short time.
+This helps communication and knowledge transfer and allows you to quickly recognize critical and strategic leverage points.